 Your Gamma Knife Radiosurgery Treatment Day

-A metal frame which is secured to the head, is crucial to the treatment and forms the base for accurately identifying the position of the abnormal tissue and for positioning you accurately for the gamma knife radiosurgery treatment.
+A frame which is secured to the head, is crucial to the treatment and forms the basis for accurately identifying the position of the abnormal target tissue and also for securely positioning you for the gamma knife radiosurgery treatment.

 After a light breakfast on the day of treatment you will be transferred to a clinical room, shown the frame and prepared for its application.
 The process of positioning the frame takes approximately 10 minutes.
 Some discomfort may be experienced as local anaesthetic is applied at the points of contact with the head.